GlykeriaStr/CV/README.md

 - OOP, TDD, MVC, DDD
 - Agile and XP methodologies
 - Good Git and GitHub knowledge
+- Emotional Intelligence

 #### Drama Studio London (2013 - 2015)

+A 2 year in-depth course in all aspects of performance

 - Acting
 - Signing